 Data stored locally — Some proximity readers store data at the local level, making it easy for potential criminals to gain access to it.
 This often-overlooked security pitfall could compromise your entire system.
 Openpath's card readers are set up as a blind proxy between the credential and control unit, so they offer no value to hackers looking for a way in.
 They also have built-in alerts against tampering.

 No backups or fail safes — In the case of a power or Internet outage, a backup power source is essential to keeping your system up and running.
 Without a backup option or a failsafe protocol, people could be locked out of the building, or the doors could remain unlocked without you even knowing.
 Make sure your system offers offline functionality so you don’t get locked out in an emergency, and a way to connect to an alternative power source or backup battery.

 Key cards are easily copied — Key cards are one of the most widely used access methods for businesses worldwide.
-However, some key cards pose a serious security risk.
+However, some key fobs and cards pose a serious security risk.
 Many common key cards, like those used with low-frequency HID proximity card readers, can be easily copied with a $10 device.
 Instead, look for systems that offer more secure prox cards.
 Openpath uses DESFire EV1 128-bit AES cryptographic cards with digitally signed identifiers because they offer the strongest encryption and security available, with no publicly known vulnerabilities.